Simon-CR/qbittorrent-wireguard-pmp/README.md

 5. **Disable authentication** or set to **Bypass authentication for clients on localhost** (alternatively, set `QBITTORRENT_USERNAME`/`QBITTORRENT_PASSWORD` when running the script)
 6. Click **OK** and restart qBittorrent

-### 3. Configure WireGuard Interface (if needed)
+### 3. Configure ProtonVPN WireGuard interface (if needed)

-If your WireGuard interface is not `wg0`, export `WG_INTERFACE` before running the script or add it to the service environment:
+The script uses your WireGuard interface to derive the NAT-PMP gateway.
+If your ProtonVPN interface is not `wg0`, export `WG_INTERFACE` before running the script or add it to the service environment:

 ```bash
 WG_INTERFACE="wg-vpn" ./port-sync.sh --check